- Cancer Information

 For many people at the end of life, spirituality is a source of comfort and strength.
 Others find their beliefs are challenged by their situation and no longer find comfort in their spirituality.

-It may help to talk about your thoughts and feelings with a spiritual care practitioner (sometimes called a pastoral carer or chaplain).
+It may help to discuss your thoughts and feelings with a spiritual care practitioner (pastoral carer or chaplain).
 A spiritual care practitioner is part of the palliative care team and has the expertise to discuss spiritual issues, whatever your beliefs.
 You may wish to discuss the meaning of life or your beliefs about death.
 A spiritual care practitioner can also provide companionship.

 View the Cancer Council NSW editorial policy.